 Let me preface this by saying I do not approve of millennial-bashing.
 I am a millennial and proud of it.
-I think we are a creative, diverse, motivated generation who have been handed a turd that we’ve been trying to polish for two decades (but that’s a topic for a whole different blog post).
+I think we’re a creative, diverse, motivated generation who have been handed a raw deal in more than one ways.
+On top of that we’re consistently and vehemently blamed for birthing, raising, and educating ourselves (or maybe it was wolves) in all the wrong ways and ruining the entire universe in the process.
+But that’s a whole different topic.

 You know exactly what I mean.